PhantomsChosen/build-profiles/content/builds/titan/pve/hammer_of_the_wormgod.md

 ---
 title: "Hammer of the Wormgod"
-description: "Deal absurd damage with throwing hammers and make a buttload of orbs for your teammates"
+description: "Deal absurd damage with throwing hammers and make a buttload of orbs for your teammates."
-date: 2019-03-26T08:47:11+01:00
+season: 15
 draft: false
 tags: ["titan", "pve", "wormgod caress", "synothoceps"]
 ---

-# Hammer of the Wormgod

-## Description
+## Overview
-Deal absurd damage with throwing hammers and make a buttload of orbs for your teammates.
 Ideal for low-stakes PvE like gambit/strikes.
 ![](/throwing_hammer.gif)

 ## Subclass: